 Irregardless Cafe (farm-to-table experience)

-A Raleigh staple since 1975, Irregardless is one of the longest-running Raleigh restaurants and a true farm-to-table experience offering not only excellent vegetarian and vegan options, but also meat and seafood dishes – something for everyone!
+A Raleigh staple since 1975, Irregardless is one of the longest-running Raleigh restaurants and a true farm-to-table experience offering not only excellent vegetarian food in Raleigh and vegan options, but also meat and seafood dishes – something for everyone!

 Come to one of the most popular downtown Raleigh restaurants for brunch or dinner and enjoy the warm and fun atmosphere, artsy and eclectic decor, live music and home-cooked innovative meals (and good portions).